davidmalcolm/texi2rst/output/built-in-functions-for-memory-model-aware-atomic-operations.rst

 .. index:: __atomic_clear

-  Built-in Function void __atomic_clear (bool *ptr, int memmodel)

-This built-in function performs an atomic clear operation on ``*``ptr````.
+Built-in Functionvoid__atomic_clear(bool*ptr,intmemmodel)This built-in function performs an atomic clear operation on ``*``ptr````.
 After the operation, ``*``ptr```` contains 0.
 It should be only used for operands of type ``bool`` or ``char`` and in conjunction with ``__atomic_test_and_set``.